giftpasay/giftpasay.github.io/_tabs/about.md

 ---

 ![Desktop View](https://ik.imagekit.io/g0xkgtz2g/giftchurch.jpg?updatedAt=1746626721382){: width="700" height="400" }
+_15th Year Anniversary Celebration of UPC GIFT Pasay_

 # About UPC GIFT Pasay

-Welcome to United Pentecostal Church Phil.
-Inc. - G.I.F.T (Grace In-Christ Fellowship Temple) Pasay!
+Welcome to United Pentecostal Church Philippines, Inc. - G.I.F.T (Grace In-Christ Fellowship Temple) Pasay!
 We are a Spirit-filled community dedicated to spreading the Gospel and nurturing spiritual growth through Biblical teaching and fellowship.
+This year marks our 15th Anniversary, and we joyfully celebrate God's faithfulness, guidance, and abundant grace throughout the years.
+Join us as we honor this milestone and continue to grow together in faith, love, and purpose.

 # Our Pastor